failure-driven/layered-testing-presentation/submission.md

     unit tests and not integrated with the DB.

   Attendees of the talk will walk away with a practical framework knowing

   * What Unit is under test
   * What to test at which level
   * Which failures are expected to happen where
   * A code repository with all these concepts

-  For each of these layers a summary will be given of:
-  * how to define the unit under test and why
-  * the kind of things that should and should not be tested and could break under this level
-  * example test code

 ### Notes

   Technical requirements:

+    The talk is aimed at beginners who may have heard about TDD, through to intermediate developers who just don’t know how to test all parts of their applications right through to advanced developers looking at how tests can scale in a large ruby/rails codebase.

-  The talk is to be presented by 2 presenters, Selena Small and Michael Milewski.
-Both presenters would prefer lapel microphones to allow easy movement on stage.
+    The talk is to be presented by 2 presenters.
+Both presenters would prefer lapel microphones to allow easy movement on stage and as there will be a small amount of live coding.

   Best people for this subject:

-  The style of Behaviour Driven Development (BDD) used at Fresho has been refined by it's core practitioner Perryn Fowler over the last 15+ years across his time at Thoughtworks and later in numerous companies.
-Michael Milewski picked up BDD from Perryn about 10 years ago and brings a wide variety of experience to the topic.
-Selena on the other hand is a new developer that specifically sought out Perryn to learn BDD and test driven development and brings a perspective of someone who has just freshly learned the concepts.
+    The style of Behaviour Driven Development (BDD) used at the workplace of the presenters has been refined by the CTO and core testing practice lead at the company over the last 15+ years across his time at Thoughtworks and later in numerous companies.
+The presenters have diverse experience of BDD with 1 presenter 10 years and 20 years in software while the other presenter has less then 3 years in software development and recently learning BDD.
+This gives them a unique opportunity to address both experienced developers and up and comers just learning by bringing a perspective of someone who has just freshly learned the concepts.

     Together they present in accessible way from beginner through intermediate to experienced.
 Also basing the presentation on an open source demo of the style of testing gives participants of the talk a valuable resource to find out in more depth about this style of writing software.

-2 people:
-  Although either of us could present the subject we thought that it would be more approachable and lively if both of us were on stage.
-We also both encouraged each other to get this topic to a level at which we can present.

 ### Tags